jekyll/jekyll/docs/_docs/ruby-101.md

 * Converting a Ruby object to JSON
 * Pagination
-* Interacting with APIs such as Github
+* Interacting with APIs such as GitHub
 * Jekyll itself is a gem as well as many Jekyll plugins including [jekyll-feed](https://github.com/jekyll/jekyll-feed), [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag) and